ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! tip
     The `&` is optional.
 It detaches the invoked process, allowing the terminal prompt to remain active while the GUI is open.

-### Modify configuration files directly

-Alternatively, you can edit the configuration files within the configuration directory directly using your chosen editor.

 !!! warning
     Directly modifying configuration files with an editor is usually discouraged for non-expert users.